 In order to focus the direction of the fund, President Dave Frohnmayer appointed a group of faculty who have been formally recognized as some of the university's best teachers to decide who should receive the Tom and Carol Williams grants.
 The resulting Williams Council was designed to differ from the usual administrative committees.
 They were to serve as an advisory council to the president and reflect the belief that a gathering of the university's best teaching faculty would provide equally creative insight into how the fund might most effectively be used.

-The success of the Williams Council in inspiring new initiatives led to the creation of a second form of faculty recognition and support, the Williams Fellows.
-The council seeks out recipients who have demonstrated an extraordinary commitment to undergraduate education by challenging their students academically, creating an engaged learning environment, striving to improve the learning process, and fostering interdepartmental collaboration.
+The success of the Williams Council in inspiring new initiatives led to the creation of the Williams Fellows.
+The council seeks recipients who are excellent teachers and have demonstrated an extraordinary commitment to undergraduate education by challenging their students academically, creating an engaged and inclusive learning environment, striving to improve the learning process, and fostering interdepartmental collaboration.

 - innovations within specific courses;